torvalds/linux/Documentation/core-api/symbol-namespaces.rst

 	[...]

-It is advisable to add the MODULE_IMPORT_NS() statement close to other module metadata definitions like MODULE_AUTHOR() or MODULE_LICENSE().
+It is advisable to add the MODULE_IMPORT_NS("") statement close to other module metadata definitions like MODULE_AUTHOR() or MODULE_LICENSE().
 Refer to section
 5. for a way to create missing import statements automatically.